Q: What is the length of the M.S. in Analytics program?

 Q: What kind of programming experience do I need to satisfy the requirements?

-A: Programming experience is necessary to be successful in the analytics program.
-Evidence can be in the form of a formal transcript or practical experience.
-Note that HTML, web design, PHP and so on might be valuable, but they do not count towards programming experience.
+A: Programming experience is necessary to be successful in the MSAN program.
+Evidence can be in the form of a formal transcript or practical experience, but we definitely prefer students whose code has been evaluated by a college-level instructor as part of a traditional programming course.
+Note that HTML, web design, PHP, Microsoft Excel, VBA, etc. might be valuable, but they do not count towards programming experience.
 We prefer knowledge of programming languages like Python, Java, C#, C++, Matlab, or Mathematica.

 Q: What GRE or GMAT scores are you looking for?